jacklul/pihole-updatelists/README.md

 ### Using official image

-If you don't want to use my image you can write custom `Dockerfile`:
+If you don't want to use my image you can write custom `Dockerfile` based on the one in this repository:

 ```
 FROM pihole/pihole:latest

-RUN apt-get update && apt-get install -Vy wget php-cli php-sqlite3 php-intl php-curl
+RUN apk add --no-cache php php-sqlite3 php-intl php-curl

 RUN wget -O - https://raw.githubusercontent.com/jacklul/pihole-updatelists/master/install.sh | bash -s docker
 ```